Leaning Temple of Huma

-It is not known if this structure is leaning by design or for another reason.
+It is unknown if this structure is leaning by design or for another reason.
 Although the edifice leans, the pinnacle of the temple is perpendicular to the ground.

 Architecture

 The Bhairavi Devi temple is situated to the left of the main temple, and the Bhairo temple is situated to the right of the main temple.
 According to historical records, Ganga Vamsi Emperor Anangabhima Deva-III built this temple.
 The temple was rebuilt or renovated by King Baliar Singh (1660–1690 A.D.), the fifth Chauhan king of Sambalpur.
 The rest of the temples were built during the rule of King Ajit Singh (1766–1788 A.D.) of Sambalpur.

 The temple is positioned on a rocky outcrop on the bank of the river Mahanadi.
 The reason for the leaning cannot be assumed to have been technical flaws at the time of construction.
 It is also not an easily acceptable idea that a weak foundation might have caused the leaning of the temple.
 There may perhaps have been interior displacement of the rocky bed on which it stands, either due to flood currents in the river Mahanadi, or earthquakes.

 The plinth of the temple has deviated slightly from its original arrangement, and as a result, the body of the temple has tilted.
 This tilt has fascinated historians, sculptors and other researchers.
 The surprising thing is that the main temple is tilted in one direction, whereas the other small temples are tilted in other directions.
 Within the temple complex i.e. within the boundaries of temple, everything is in a tilted condition, including the boundaries themselves, and the villagers and priests says that the angle of inclination has not changed over last 40 or 50 years.
 The tilt may be due to a geological reason; the underlying rock may be uneven in structure.
 The angle of inclination of the tilt is 13.8 degrees.